project-sunbird/open-saber-docs/README.md

-# OpenSaber
+# OpenSABER
-Documentation for the OpenSaber project (Open Software Archetype for Building Electronic Registries)
+Documentation for the OpenSABER project (Open Software Archetype for Building Electronic Registries)